 - land use and environmental management

-You could also qualify as an agricultural surveyor by taking a degree or postgraduate course recommended by the Central Association of Agricultural Valuers (CAAV).
+You can also take a degree or postgraduate course approved by the Central Association of Agricultural Valuers.

 Experience of working on the land, for example in farming or conservation, could give you an advantage when looking for work.